MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/service-fabric.md

 #### Distributed tracing

 In microservices architecture, several services often participate to complete a task.
-The telemetry from each of those services is correlated by using context fields (operation id, request id etc.) in a distributed trace.
+The telemetry from each of those services is correlated by using context fields (operation ID, request ID, and so forth) in a distributed trace.
 By using [Application Map](/azure/azure-monitor/app/app-map) in Application Insights, you can build the view of distributed logical operation and visualize the entire service graph of your application.
 You can also use transaction diagnostics in Application Insight to correlate server-side telemetry.
 For more information, see [Unified cross-component transaction diagnostics](/azure/application-insights/app-insights-transaction-diagnostics).

 [Application Insights Application Map](/azure/azure-monitor/app/app-map) provides the topology of the application by using HTTP dependency calls made between  services, with the installed Application Insights SDK.
 It’s also important to correlate tasks that are dispatched asynchronously using a queue.
 For details about sending correlation telemetry in a queue message, see [Queue instrumentation](/azure/azure-monitor/app/custom-operations-tracking#queue-instrumentation).

 For more information, see: